HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 s_3 = update(t_2, update(t_1, s_1)).
 $$

 We simply replaced (\\s_2\\) from the second formula in this section with the right term of the first formula.

-Do you recognize the recursive pattern explained before?
+##### Recursive State Transition Proofs

+The construction shown above follows the same pattern we discussed when calculating the factorial.
+Do you recognize the recursive pattern?
+The function `update` calls itself subsequently and opens new instances of the same function until the base case is reached.

 ![Recursive State Transitions](/assets/post_files/technology/expert/1.3-sidechains/recursive-state.jpg)

-The function `update` calls itself subsequently and opens new instances of the same function until the base case is reached.
 The base case here is the first state transition resulting in state \\(s_2\\).
-Once this base case is reached, the different instances of the `update` function are returning their result to the next highest instance of the same function until finally, the current state is returned and all instances of the function are closed.
+Once this base case is reached, the different instances of the `update` function return their result to the next highest instance of the same function until finally, the current state is returned and all instances of the function are closed.

 A general mathematical expression for this is